franzen/babelphish/README.md

 	</tr>
 	<tr>
 		<td>ip_number</td>
 		<td>A IPv4 or IPv6 number as a string.
-A IPv4 number requires 4 bytes, while a IPv6 number may </td>
+An IPv4 number require 5 bytes, while an IPv6 number will require somewhere between 3-17 bytes.</td>
 	</tr>
 	<tr>
 		<td>list</td>